Sorcerio/MercerAssistant/README.md

 1. Download Git Repo.
 2. Ensure Python 3 is installed.
 3. Run 'mainControl.py' to start Mercer.
-4. Experiment with the features avalible and teach Mercer words.
+4. Experiment with the features available and teach Mercer words.

 ## Reddit Interaction Setup
 Allows Mercer to interact (in a read only capacity) with Reddit for learning purposes.